-Analysis | Here’s how a federal judge believes Trump likely broke the law
+Analysis | Here’s how a federal judge believes Trump probably broke the law

 You probably remember that call.
 Trump phoned the man in charge of Georgia’s elections, Brad Raffensperger, and repeatedly tried to cajole him into identifying enough “fraudulent” votes that Trump could win the state.
 In short order, the audio of the call was obtained by The Washington Post and published.

 During the conversation, Trump repeatedly tried to claim that various buckets of votes were questionable and Raffensperger repeatedly indicated that the claims were unfounded or unproven.
-Then Trump, who lost the state by fewer than 12,000 votes laid his cards on the table, telling Raffensperger, "I just want to find 11,780 votes, which is one more than we have.
-Because we won the state.”
+Then Trump, who lost the state by fewer than 12,000 votes, laid his cards on the table, telling Raffensperger, “I just want to find 11,780 votes, which is one more than we have because we won the state.”

 “President Trump’s repeated pleas for Georgia Secretary of State Raffensperger clearly demonstrate that his justification was not to investigate fraud, but to win the election,” Carter wrote in his opinion.
 He quoted Trump: “So what are we going to do here, folks?
 I only need 11,000 votes.
 Fellas, I need 11,000 votes.
 Give me a break.”